kekyo/Epoxy/README.md

 });
 ```

-The generic argument of `Command.Create<T>` is the second argument of the event (usually a class that inherits from EventArgs).
+The generic argument of `CommandFactory.Create<T>` is the second argument of the event (usually a class that inherits from EventArgs).
 Currently, this type must be specified because of strict checking.
 However, if you do not use the argument, or if you know it is not important,
 you can use `EventArgs` uniformly, as in the example above.